aliakoe1/DH110/Assignment01/README.md

 2. Less important - slightly impacts experience
 3. Not necessary - improves experience but not essential

+(bullet point a is the evaluation and b is the severity rating)

 Heuristics

 1. Visibility of system status (this shows the user where they are in terms of their last steps and next steps)